RandolphKahle/doit-notes/aws-iam-group.md

 Useful for simplifying adminitration and dealing with users onboarding and leaving an organization.

-Policies are by capability name or by job function, such as administrator.
+Policies are by *capability name* or by *job function*, such as administrator.